 That being said, this magical little extract is incredibly potent.
-Though it can do wonders to a bowl of sprinkle laden puppy chow, almond extract can most definitely be overused.
+Though it can do wonders to a bowl of cupcake puppy chow, almond extract can most definitely be overused.
 The beauty is in the balance.
 Finding just the right amount to transform your cookies from good to great.
 And it’s exactly what makes today’s positively pink recipe outstanding.
 The subtle kiss of almond extract.
 The chocolate drizzle helps too.

 These are shortbread cookies.
 I’ve never been a huge fan of shortbread– a little too boring, much too dry, way too buttery, and borderline “blah.”
 That was until I had shortbread the right way.
 Baked correctly, shortbread can be crisp yet soft.
 Crumbly, yet moist.
 Dense, yet light.
 Basically when shortbread is done right, it is anything but plain.